tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 });
 ```
 - In Postman, head to http://localhost:3000/api/addHoot
-  - the raw JSON POST data you willsend looks like this -->  `{ "content" : "This is a new Hoot!" }`
+  - the raw JSON POST data you will send looks like this -->  `{ "content" : "This is a new Hoot!" }`
 - In a browser, head to http://localhost:3000/api/hoots to see that the new hoot has been added to the array

 ---